mozilla/MozDef/README.md

 The following button will launch the Mozilla Enterprise Defense Platform in your AWS account.

-**Click with Caution:** Pressing the "Launch Stack" button and following through with the deployment will incur charges to your AWS account.
+**Warning:** Pressing the "Launch Stack" button and following through with the deployment will incur charges to your AWS account.

 [![Launch MozDef](docs/source/images/cloudformation-launch-stack.png)][1]